robertlugg/easygui/sphinx/tutorial.rst

 ccbox
 ^^^^^
-ccbox offers a choice of Continue and Cancel, and returns either 1 (for continue) or 0 (for cancel).
+ccbox offers a choice of Continue and Cancel, and returns either True (for continue) or False (for cancel).

-NOTE that this box returns integer values (1 and 0), not true boolean values (True and False), which became available in Python version 2.3.

 ynbox
 ^^^^^
-ynbox offers a choice of Yes and No, and returns either 1 (for yes) or 0 (for no).
+ynbox offers a choice of Yes and No, and returns either True of False.

-NOTE that this box returns integer values (1 and 0), not true boolean values (True and False), which became available in Python version 2.3.

 buttonbox
 ^^^^^^^^^